OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_create/Creating_learning_path_courses.md

 moment.
 In this case, these course elements must first be removed and then the conversion must be started again.

+!!! warning "Warning"

     It is not possible to convert a learning path course into a conventional course.

 ## Configuration for calculating the learning progress